As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 When scheduling, make sure you don’t:

-1. Double-schedule employees who have dual responsibilities, but in the same shifts — sometimes, your employees may have several responsibilities, so it’s necessary to avoid double-scheduling their shifts.
-This is quite common in the hospitality industry, where, for example, a person who works as both the hotel hostess and a busser may accidentally get double-scheduled.
+- Double-schedule employees who have dual responsibilities in the same shifts — sometimes, your employees may have several responsibilities, so it’s necessary to avoid double-scheduling their shifts.
+This is quite common in the hospitality industry, where a person who works as both the hotel hostess and a busser may accidentally get double-scheduled.

-2. Schedule staff for the position they were not trained to fill — regardless of how large or small a business you own, there’s always the risk of scheduling some of your staff to fill in the duties they are not trained to complete.
-You could, for example, schedule a Customer Success agent to perform the duties of the Customer Support agent — so make sure to double-check everything before making the work schedule public.
+- Schedule staff for the position they weren’t trained to fill — regardless of how large or small a business you own, there’s always the risk of scheduling some of your staff to fill in the duties they aren’t trained to complete.
+You could, for example, schedule a customer success agent to perform the duties of the customer support agent — so make sure to double-check everything before making the employee work schedule public.

-3. Under-schedule or over-schedule your employees, in terms of their work hours — if you employ both part and full-time employees, you’ll need to be extra careful not to schedule anyone with too many shifts or too few shifts.
+- Under-schedule or over-schedule your employees, in terms of their work hours — if you employ both part-time and full-time employees, you’ll need to be extra careful not to schedule anyone with too many or too few shifts.
+The same goes for the expected workload — keep your workload in mind when choosing the number of employees for specific shifts.

-Overworking usually brings more harm than good, but sometimes it goes unnoticed.
+Overworking often brings more harm than good, but it can sometimes go unnoticed.
 Find out why recognizing this issue should be your top priority:

 #8: Honor work preferences and requests for time off as much as you can